pratham-jaiswal/anifuri/README.md

 ![](https://i.imgur.com/wIANk1D.png)

+><h2 align="center">Important Update</h2>
+><p align="center">The Aniwatch/Zoro Megacloud server fetching API has undergone some changes <sup><a href="https://github.com/ghoshRitesh12/aniwatch/issues/4#issuecomment-2532740768">[1]</a></sup>, causing the scraper package to fail in fetching streaming sources <sup><a href=https://github.com/ghoshRitesh12/aniwatch/issues/4>[2]</a></sup>.
+I am unsure if this issue will be resolved.
+In the meantime, I am working on implementing significant changes to use alternative servers for data and streaming.</p>

 # Anifuri

 Anifuri is a open-source free anime streaming application designed to provide you with an intuitive and engaging way to discover, watch, and enjoy your favorite anime.
 With a wide range of features, Anifuri allows users to explore trending titles, keep track of episodes, and easily search for anime by title or keywords.
 Whether you're looking for the latest episodes or want to revisit classic favorites, Anifuri offers a seamless streaming experience tailored to your needs.

+><h2 align="center">DISCLAIMER</h2>
-><p align="center"><i><b>DISCLAIMER</b><br>Anifuri does not host or store any anime content.
+><p align="center"><i><br>Anifuri does not host or store any anime content.
 All data fetched and displayed within the app is sourced from external platforms.
 We provide a service that allows users to stream anime, but we do not keep any of the streams or content on our end.
 Please ensure you are in compliance with local laws regarding streaming content.</i></p>

 > Download from [here](https://github.com/pratham-jaiswal/anifuri/releases/latest).